Bhaney44/Compliance_FCPA/README.md

-# Foreign Corrupt Practices Act Compliance
+# Vladimir, AI for Foreign Corrupt Practices Act Compliance

 Summary
 ---
-This repository contains code for automating the development and evaluation of organizational Foreign Corrupt Practices Act compliance programs.
-This code was developed based upon an academic paper published in the University of Pittsburgh Law School's Journal of Technology, Law, and Policy.
+Vladimir is an AI for aiding in the development and evaluation of organizational Foreign Corrupt Practices Act compliance programs.
+This respository contains the Code for Vladimir 1.0.
+Vladimir 1.0 is an initial prototype developed based upon an academic paper published in the University of Pittsburgh Law School's Journal of Technology, Law, and Policy.
+The current version is Vladimir 2.0.

 Copyright
 ---